 - The amount you make each year must meet certain rules.
 The good news is that some financial support may be available even if you are in a middle-income range.

 For instance, you'll likely be able to get money if you make up to about $54,000 a year for one person or about $111,000 for a family of four.
 These income amounts are based on the federal poverty guidelines and will change every year.

 How much financial help you get depends on how much money you make a year.
 The less you make, the more help you get.

 There are two subsidies available.
 They immediately lower your costs.
 You don’t have to pay first and get the money later.

 - Tax credit or premium subsidy.
 A tax credit can help pay for your monthly insurance payments, called the premium.
 The credit can immediately lower your costs.
 You don’t have to pay first and get the money later.

 - Cost-sharing subsidy.
 If you qualify, you will pay less when you get health care or buy medicine because your deductibles, copays, and coinsurance will be lower.

 Your state's Marketplace will tell you exactly how much assistance you might receive.

 In addition, you may qualify for Medicaid - a low-cost program for people with low incomes.
 You can enroll in Medicaid through your state Marketplace at any time during the year.

-In order to shop for a private insurance plan, you must do so during the open enrollment period (usually in the fall).
+In order to shop for a private insurance plan, you must do so during the open enrollment period which beings Nov.
+1st.
 You must enroll in a plan during that timeframe, or you will have to wait until the next open enrollment period, unless you have special circumstances.
 You may be eligible for a special enrollment period if you had a qualifying event such as losing your job or other insurance coverage.
 If you are eligible for Medicaid, you can enroll at any time during the year.